KhoiBao/KhoiBao/README.md

 ## Hi there 👋

-PLeased to meet you all, my name is KhoiBao, 3rd year university study in Software Development.
+Pleased to meet you all, my name is KhoiBao,a 3rd year university student study in Software Development.

 - 🔭 I’m currently working on *secret* personal project so far.
 - 🌱 I’m currently learning ASP.NET development